erSubhashThapa/100daysofcode/r2-log.md

   ## Prettier

   [How to Setup VS Code + Prettier + ESLint](https://www.youtube.com/watch?v=YIvjKId9m2c)

+  ## Errors!

+  Now my ESlint is underlining the wrong things.
+For example, it underlines `this.readyState` but when I hover over that, it tells me what's wrong with a different part of my code.
+I deleted Everything I added and it works again.

+  It's probably not working because *Prettier* failed to load.
+So these extra *Prettier* configurations are maybe throwing off my ESlint configs since prettier isn't actually installing.
+I don't know but I want to get *Prettier* to work.

+  Terminal:

   ```
   Failed to load plugin prettier: Cannot find module 'eslint-plugin-prettier'
   Happened while validating /Users/dashiellbark-huss/Documents/100daysofcode/perfect_fit_meal/index.html